elitak/nixos-infect/README.md

 ```
 and watch terminal output for prompts.

+You should see the line `Hydra restored from backup successfully`.
+From now on wait ~1h for hydra to finish evaluations or watch logs with `journalctl -f -u hydra-evaluator` until evaluations are done.

+## Updating TLS certs

+There are two urls served from Hydra server: `hydra.holo.host` and `holoportbuild.holo.host`, both via https.
+Before you switch DNS to newly created machine make sure to copy content of `/var/lib/acme/hydra.holo.host/` and `/var/lib/acme/holoportbuild.holo.host/` from old working Hydra to the one currently created.
+Once you copy those make sure to restart `nginx.servce` on new Hydra.

 ## Switching DNS
-Once you see the line `Hydra restored from backup successfully` you can wait ~1h for hydra to finish evaluations (or watch logs with `journalctl -f -u hydra-evaluator` until evaluations are done) and the switch `hydra.holo.host` in Cloudflare's DNS to the new Hydra's IP.
+Switch `hydra.holo.host` in Cloudflare's DNS to the new Hydra's IP. `holoportbuild.holo.host` is cnamed to `hydra.holo.host` so there's no need to do anything there.

 ## Acknowledgements